dani-77/chadwm/README.md

 ## With Display Manager

-Already created a chadwm.desktop that will be autmatically installed in /usr/share/xsessions
+Already created a chadwm.desktop that will be automatically installed in /usr/share/xsessions

 - [wallpaper](https://github.com/dani-77/chadwm/blob/main/chad.png)